deniseburgett/geosf22_material/README.md

 Follow instructions (depending on your operating system) for installing Bash, Git and Python/Anaconda on this website: https://annajiat.github.io/2021-07-19-colorado-online/

 ### Configure your ssh keys
 1.)
-If you have a key, skip to point 5.
+If you know your SSH key, skip to point 5.

 2.)
 Open a terminal on your computer, or in Jupyter Lab (click on + to the left and then on Terminal).